AdAstra-LD/DS-Pokemon-Rom-Editor/README.md

 ### Script Editor:
 - Replaced "Search Flag" with "Search any command".
 - Enabled some of the quick script cmd buttons.
 - Fixed Text Search and Replace (Results can be double-clicked).
+- Improved search speed.
+- Fixed script export button.

 ### Text Editor:
 - Added New Movement names and changed some of the old ones.
 - Fixed export button.
 - Added option to show row numbers as hex.
 - Fixed Text Search and Replace (Results can be double-clicked).
+- Improved search speed.